Skin Cancer Surgery

 Dr Mistry offers non-operative and operative management of skin cancer.

-Dr. Mistry performs reconstructive skin cancer surgery and offers a wide variety of skin reconstruction procedures for malignant and benign skin lesions.
+Dr Mistry performs reconstructive skin cancer surgery and offers a wide variety of skin reconstruction procedures for malignant and benign skin lesions.
 This includes complex problem areas such as the nose, ears, cheeks, lips, eyelids, lower limbs, and hands.
-Additionally, he offers non-operative treatments, including (but not limited to) photodynamic therapy, in his rooms.

 Skin Cancer Surgery at a Glance